How to Fix Cooling fan noise on Samsung NE63BB871112AA (Induction Range)

 Step 6

-Reinstall the rear panel and tighten all four ¼” hex screws before restoring power, since the panel also acts as a structural shield that directs airflow through the cabinet correctly.
+Reinstall the rear panel and tighten all four ¼” hex screws before restoring power, since the panel also acts as a structural shield that directs airflow correctly through the cabinet.
 Plug the range back in, activate a cooking zone, and listen — the cooling fan should spin up within seconds of a zone becoming active and continue running for several minutes after the zone is turned off as residual heat dissipates.
 If the fan still does not run or noise persists, recheck the harness connection and verify the replacement fan’s voltage rating matches the original.

 Where to Buy Replacement Parts

-Find genuine OEM and aftermarket replacement parts for your Samsung NE63BB871112AA (Induction Range) on Amazon:
+You can find genuine OEM and aftermarket replacement parts for your Samsung NE63BB871112AA (Induction Range) on Amazon:

 When to Call a Professional

-If the issue persists after completing all steps above, the problem may involve the sealed refrigerant system, a failed main control board, or wiring that requires specialized diagnostic equipment.
-Contact a licensed appliance technician — attempting sealed-system repairs without EPA 608 certification is illegal and unsafe.
+If the issue persists after completing all steps above, the problem may involve a failed main control board, a defective temperature sensor or high-limit thermostat, or wiring that requires specialized diagnostic equipment.
+In that case, it’s best to contact a licensed appliance technician.
+On gas models, do not attempt work on the gas valve, burner orifices, or supply line — that work is restricted to a licensed gas fitter in most jurisdictions.

 How Much Does This Repair Cost?